Z-0311YQ/miniproject/README.md

 on their phone and upload the score they have on an online database.
 The application is made in Android Studio and was written in Java.

+Covid11.0 is the latest version of this application.

 The online database that we used is Firebase.

 We use Google sign in to authenticate into the app and database.
 To sign in, use simply open